lasuillard/segfault/README.md

 > docker-compose up -d --build

 // create superuser for django admin
-> docker container ls
-> docker exec -it <container> python manage.py createsuperuser
+> docker-compose exec -it daphne python manage.py createsuperuser

-// show all logs from django server
+// show last 10 real-time logs from django server
-> docker-compose logs -ft server
+> docker-compose logs -ft --tail 10 daphne
 ```

 ## Development
 If you are successfully running containers, you can check the site by

 ### Servers
-* uWSGI: localhost:8000
-* daphne: localhost:8443
+* daphne: localhost:8000
-* Nginx: localhost:80 (or just localhost)

-for development, i recommend using just Nginx gateway.<br/>
-emails will be sent to console for debugging. check it at log/uwsgi.log
+emails will be sent to console for debugging. check it at log/daphne.log

 ### URLs
 * Django Admin: /admin